 Do you have the picture in your mind?
 Then open your eyes… you’ll need them for the instructions, which you’ll be pleasantly surprised to find out are very quick and easy.
 Our design is so clever, you only need one pattern piece, which we provide as a free download, for the armhole cut outs.
 Everything else is made of simple rectangles!

-After its drop-waist style and jaunty suspender clips generated hundreds of downloads, we decided to refresh the sample with new fabric, changing it up by mixing two pretty coordinating prints for the front.
-Both prints were selected from the Ambleside collection by Brenda Riddle Designs for Moda Fabrics.
+When its drop-waist style and jaunty suspender clips generated hundreds of downloads, we decided to refresh the sample with new fabric, changing it up by mixing two pretty coordinating prints for the front.
+Both prints were originally selected from the Ambleside collection by Brenda Riddle Designs for Moda Fabrics.

 The neck loop is cut on the bias which allows it to lay nicely around your neck and shoulders.
 Plus, it’s very easy to adjust with the two suspender clips.
 Packaged piping provides three lines of accent color along the top of the bodice, the pocket, and the ruffled skirt.

 We used a lightweight interfacing for the top of the bodice, neck strap and pocket.
 If you want a super-soft and slouchy feel, this can be omitted entirely.
 However, we would recommend placing at least a bit of interfacing at the upper corners of the bodice to support the buckles.

 For the second sample, we interfaced the entire top of the apron rather than stopping the interfacing at the bodice line as was done on the original sample.
 This gave the apron a smoother front finish while still providing enough stability for the suspender clips as well as the pocket.
 This additional step means you’ll want to use the armhole pattern to cut out a piece of interfacing in the same manner as the front fabric and the lining.